Scaling Structure Aware Virtual Screening to Billions of Molecules with SPRINT: Discussion

 \section{Discussion}

 Vector-based screens are extremely fast, enabling DTI prediction in regimes that would be impossible with structure-based approaches.
 We propose SPRINT, which improves on prior work using multi-head attention pooling that scales favorably as we increase the number of DTI training tokens.
-We also show that structure-aware PLMs like SaProt can confer huge performance gains in virtual screening.
-Interestingly, we find that the SPRINT models that perform best on the LIT-PCBA virtual screening benchmark, with increased negative sampling, have the least interpretable attention maps.
-We hypothesize that equal weighting of positive and negative drug-target pairs helps the model learn about residues that interact while increasing the amount of negatives dilutes the information of the positive examples.
-We demonstrate that SPRINT can perform virtual screening at pan-species proteome scales, e.g., for antimicrobials (Fig. \ref{fig:coembedding_umap}).
+We show that SPRINT sets a new SOTA for DTI classification, virtual screening, and matches the performance of the top method on the TDC BindingDB\_Patent leaderboard (Otter-Knowledge-Ensemble\citep{lam2023otter}) for binding affinity prediction, without the use of explicit knowledge graphs of protein-ligand interactions.
+We compare SPRINT using the ESM2 embeddings to their ensemble model using refined protein and ligand representations starting from the same representations as SPRINT.
+The SPRINT model achieves better binding affinity prediction than their four model ensemble which highlights the value of the attention pooling for the protein and the co-embedding space learned by the model.
+We demonstrate that SPRINT can perform virtual screening at pan-species proteome scales, e.g., for antimicrobial activities (Fig. \ref{fig:coembedding_umap}).
 Lastly, we find that predicting DTIs via co-embedding is an effective pre-training strategy that enhances simple molecular property prediction (Table \ref{tab:f1_lr_table}).